FeatherFramework/feather-menu/README.md

 ### Update Page
 Update page elements
----@param `query` any --Elements to query
+- @param `query` any --Elements to query
----@param `newData` any -- Elements to update
+- @param `newData` any -- Elements to update

 > Page:update(query, newData)

 ### Set Page Title
 Set the title of the page
----@param `val` string
+- @param `val` string
 > Page:setTitle(val)

 ### Set Page Element
 Override data of a given element
----@param `i` any The index of the element
+- @param `i` any The index of the element
----@param `key` any The key of the table item you want to change
+- @param `key` any The key of the table item you want to change
----@param `val` any What you want to change the value for the key above
+- @param `val` any What you want to change the value for the key above
 > Page:setElement(i, key, val)

 ### Set Page Sub Element (paginated elements)
 Override data of a given sub-element
----@param `parentindex` any The index of the root element
+- @param `parentindex` any The index of the root element
----@param `parentkey` any The key of the table item you want to change in the root elementn
+- @param `parentkey` any The key of the table item you want to change in the root elementn
----@param `subindex` any The index of the sub element
+- @param `subindex` any The index of the sub element
----@param `subkey` any The key of the table item you want to change in the sub elementn
+- @param `subkey` any The key of the table item you want to change in the sub elementn
----@param `val` any What you want to change the value for the keys above
+- @param `val` any What you want to change the value for the keys above
 > Page:setSubElement(parentindex, parentkey, subindex, subkey, val)

 ### Remove Page Element
 Remove an element from query
----@param `query` any
+- @param `query` any
 > Page:removeElement(query)

 ### Remove Page